Independent Motors: Nissa Repair Specialists in Boulder

-The Nissan brand is in our DNA at Independent Motors.
-We have specialized in Nissans longer than any repair shop, including the local dealership.
-Founder and owner Bill Bender started working on Nissans (then called Datsun) in Miami in 1974, when the Datsun 240Z was one of the hottest cars to have.
-It dominated the race car circuit and the sports car market along with subsequent Z-car models such as the 260Z, the 280Z, and the 300ZX that actor Paul Newman raced to victory in 1985.
+You’ll be hard-pressed to find a more experienced Nissan repair and service shop in Boulder than Independent Motors.
+The Nissan brand is in our DNA.
+We’ve been repairing Nissan in Boulder longer than any other auto repair shop, including the local dealership.
+In fact, we’re specialists at Nissan repairs.
+Founder and owner Bill Bender started working on Nissans (then called Datsun) in Miami in 1974, when the Datsun 240Z was one of the hottest cars around.
+It dominated the race car circuit and the sports car market along with subsequent Z-car models such as the 260Z, 280Z and the 300ZX that actor Paul Newman raced to victory in 1985.

 Another great early model was the Datsun 510, sometimes called the “poor man’s BMW.”
 Reliable, affordable, and fast, the Datsun 510 has a cult following to this day.